Niira Radia: Sudesh Foundation

 In 2002 Radia established a charitable trust called Sudesh Foundation in her late mother Sudesh Sharma's memory.
 The foundation funded the construction of a Pejavara Adokshaja muth Sri Krishna temple at Vasant Kunj, an expensive area of Delhi, for which land was allocated by the government at very low prices.
 At a function in 2002 Pejavara Swami Vishwesha Teertha was present, along with senior BJP leader L. K. Advani who lay the foundation stone for the temple.
 The foundation had helped scholars publish books and devotional singers get their music CDs released.

 Nayati Healthcare

 Nayati Healthcare started out with its mobile van services in 2012 and on 20 February 2013 Niira Radia incorporated Nayati Healthcare & Research Pvt.
-Ltd. as a non-governmental organization (NGO) with her sister, Karuna Menon and herself as company directors and built a hospital in Mathura of the same name.
+Ltd. as a non-governmental organisation (NGO) with her sister, Karuna Menon and herself as company directors and built a hospital in Mathura of the same name.

 On 28 February 2016 Ratan Tata inaugurated Nayati Healthcare's first hospital in Mathura, a district in Uttar Pradesh.
-The hospital further expanded its territory to New Delhi and Gurugram in 2018, by acquiring local hospitals - Sunder lal Jain hospital and Vimhans PrimaMed.
+The hospital further expanded its territory to New Delhi and Gurugram in 2018, by acquiring local hospitals – Sunder lal Jain hospital and Vimhans PrimaMed.